Great consultants present their authority, validity, and relationships through their brand.

 One significant advantage to selecting the right niche market and knowing their pains and gains is that most high-value niches have professional meetings or conferences.
 These meetings and conferences are a perfect place for you to present, build your brand, and gather leads.

-When you present to a meeting or conference you have two objectives.
-First, you want to be recognized as an expert who helps your audience learn and advance.
-This will also get you rebooked for more speaking.
+When you speak at a meeting or conference you have two objectives.
+First, you want to build your authority as an expert.
+This also helps you get more speaking engagements.
 Second, you want to capture leads to build your consulting business.
 Capturing leads as a speaker takes a few extra tricks that Critical to Success teaches.

 Expand your brand’s geographic coverage and add more weight to your authority by becoming a source for the press and media.
 For many public-oriented topics, such as productivity, wellness, or career advancement, journalists are always looking for an expert who can give tips, answer questions, comment on trends, or forecast the future.
 For niche topics you want to connect with journalists working for industry association magazines and websites.